-If you've taken an accidental overdose you may feel very sleepy, sick or dizzy.
+If you've taken too much, you may feel very sleepy, sick or dizzy.
 You may also find it difficult to breathe.
 In serious cases you can become unconscious and may need emergency treatment in hospital.

-The amount of tramadol that can lead to an overdose varies from person to person.
+The amount of tramadol that can lead to an overdose is different for everyone.

-If you've taken 1 extra dose by mistake, check the information that comes with the medicine packaging or ask your pharmacist or doctor for advice.
-Generally, you shouldn't get any symptoms and you can take your next dose as usual.
+If you've taken 1 extra dose, check the information that comes with the medicine packaging or ask your pharmacist or doctor for advice.
+Generally, you are unlikely to get any symptoms from 1 extra dose and you can take your next dose as usual.

 Common side effects

-Common side effects of tramadol happen in more than 1 in 100 people.
-They include:
+Serious side effects happen in less than 1 in 100 people.

-- trouble peeing or you can't pee at all
+- have trouble peeing or you cannot pee at all

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to tramadol.

 These are not all the side effects of tramadol.
-For a full list see the leaflet inside your medicines packet.
+For a full list, see the leaflet inside your medicine packet.

 However, it's important to treat pain in pregnancy.
 For some pregnant women with severe pain, tramadol might be the best option.
 Your doctor is the best person to help you decide what's right for you and your baby.

-It's safe to breastfeed while taking tramadol.
-Tramadol passes into breast milk in small amounts but it's unlikely to harm your baby.
+Tramadol passes into breast milk in very small amounts, and it’s unlikely to cause side effects in your baby.

-Some medicines and tramadol interfere with each other and increase the chances of you having side effects.
+Some medicines can affect the way tramadol works and increase the chances of you having side effects.

 Tell your doctor if you are taking any medicines: